frenck/spook/documentation/integrations/input_select.md

 ### Shuffle options

-Shuffles the list of available options in the input select, keept the current select options selected.
+Shuffles the list of available options in the input select and keeps the current select options selected.

 ```{figure} ../images/integrations/input_select/shuffle.png